 The new Thunderbolt 3 standard with USB-C technology is a truly universal connection.
-With the help of USB-C video adapters, you can connect your Thunderbolt 3 based computers to just about any existing KVM Switch device!* For example, you can use an HDMI-based KVM as a Thunderbolt 3 KVM Switch with a USB-C to HDMI adapters.
+With the help of USB-C docking stations / USB-C video adapters, you can connect your Thunderbolt 3 based computers to just about any existing KVM Switch device!* For example, you can use a HDMI-based KVM as a Thunderbolt 3 KVM Switch with USB-C to HDMI adapters.

 Thunderbolt 1 & 2 use the same connector as Mini-DisplayPort, and support standard DisplayPort standard up to version 1.2.
 To switch between Thunderbolt 1 & 2 sources, you can use a Thunderbolt compatible DisplayPort or Mini-DisplayPort KVM Switch*:

 * When adapting Thunderbolt to a different video standard or using a DisplayPort-based KVM switch, Thunderbolt-specific functionality, such as power transfer and chaining, are disabled.
 Thunderbolt compatible adapters are also required for adapting Thunderbolt standard.